 The comprehensive examination is six hours long (one day).
 Students must make specific arrangements to take the exam with the Graduate Secretary.
-Students may not use the internet or bring any materials (books, notes, etc.) into the examination.
+The written exams are administered in a take-home, open-book, open-note format.
+Students may consult any and all resources available in their written responses as long as they are appropriately cited and referenced.

 One part of the examination will cover the core sequence of courses, and the other part will cover the student's major field.
 In consultation with the Graduate Program Director, the student will select two examiners, one for each part.
 Each examiner will prepare two questions for their part of the exam.
 Students will answer three out of the four questions.
 Both examiners will grade all three questions with Distinction, Pass and Fail as possible grades.
 In case of a tie, the Graduate Program Director appoints a third assessor as tie-braker.